-Itwara Central Forest Reserve (CFR) is located within the Albertine Rift area, on the rift escarpment around 25 km south of Lake Albert, across the districts of Kabarole and Kyenjojo in Western Uganda.
+Itwara Central Forest Reserve is located within the Albertine Rift area, on the rift escarpment around 25 km south of Lake Albert, across the districts of Kabarole and Kyenjojo in Western Uganda.
 The site is known to be important for a number of threatened plant species.
-Fieldwork was undertaken at this site in 2023 as part of the Uganda TIPAs project, with some of the following information being derived from t observations and collections made.
+Fieldwork was undertaken at this site in 2023 as part of the Uganda TIPAs project and some of the below information is derived from observations and collections made.